 EPI offers short-term study options for people who cannot study in EPI for 8 weeks.
 The tuition and campus fee for a short-term program is $475 per week.
 If you have questions, please send a message to email@example.com or call our office at (803) 777-3867.

 See dates of the upcoming terms.

 Application for Intensive English Program

 *While the class size average ranges from 15-18, individual classes may be larger.
-No class is permitted to exceed 25 students.
 Additionally, some class levels may be combined when made necessary by enrollment.
 In this case, instructors will still strive to maintain differentiated instruction for students of distinct levels.